Defend Direct Democracy: What We Mean

 “We must develop a coordinated response to protect and expand our access to ballot measures if we are to continue to make progress on important issues like education funding and living wages and benefits for hardworking Arizonans.
 We are thrilled to be partnering with BISC who is leading the charge to defend direct democracy.”

-- Emily Kirkland, Executive Director, Progress Arizona
+- Emily Kirkland, Former Executive Director, Progress Arizona

 “In the past two election cycles, voters have made progress for the people of Missouri by raising the minimum wage and expanding access to healthcare.
 The initiative process is a tool for Missourians to make real and immediate improvement in our lives, and we are proud to partner with BISC to protect our 100-year-old constitutional right to ballot measures.”